 International agencies such as GIZ advocates a risk-based approach to manage L&D. By analysing risks and identifying suitable solutions on a technical level, this approach supports decision makers from the public and private sector in forward-looking planning.

+To avert L&D, mitigating greenhouse gases and sustainable development at global level remain paramount.
+To minimise L&D, it combines a smart mix of instruments that are already applied in climate change adaptation and disaster risk reduction.
 These tools are complemented by more innovative adaptation tools, such as risk finance and transformational approaches to address L&D. These tools include risk insurance, social protection, human mobility, flexibility in decision making and adaptive management.

 What is climate risk management (CRM)?